 Perhaps a story is the best way to introduce this section.
 In my ignorance and gullibility I will confess to once having attended “free” real estate investment seminars.
 I have even been duped into “free” follow up consultation from the “adviser” and was in the process of being sucked into a “free” trip to a resort.
 Thank goodness for a wife with intuition!
-Annette smelt a proverbial “rat” and after an hour this adviser admitted defeat and left.
+Annette smelled a proverbial “rat” and after an hour of her scepticism this adviser admitted defeat and left.
 There is no such thing as a free lunch and there is no such thing as a free trip from a generous sales rep. After two days in a “free” resort you will be given the hard sell on the real estate products you have been viewing and unless you are strong they will have you signed up before the flight home.

 These are often the worst form of financial adviser.
 After another “free” evening seminar that promised the world, I sent Annette to a follow-up $2,000 weekend retreat on the strong advice of a friend, who was actually after a 50% rebate on the cost of their own attendance!
 The first day didn’t exactly electrify Annette, but you could get your money back at the end of day one if you were not happy.
 We foolishly enrolled for the second day thinking we would learn enough to justify the fees.
 The second day was full of legally questionable strategies that largely consisted of putting you money into the spruiker’s cosy real estate deals.
 One attendee threatened to sue and got his money back.
 We licked our wounds and soldiered on.
 Lesson learnt.